The Old and the New: Churching a Secular Age from Solovyóv to Bulgakov

 Slavic Languages and Literatures, University of Toronto

-With awesome learning and effortless command of the original Russian sources, Miller traces the intricate lines of thought that lead from Solovyóv to Bulgakov, focusing on the period from “The Philosophy of Economy to Unfading Light,” shedding light on the tangled and often obscure texts of the Russian Silver age.
+With awesome learning and effortless command of the original Russian sources, Miller traces the intricate lines of thought that lead from Solovyóv to Bulgakov, focusing on the period from “The Philosophy of Economy" to "The Unfading Light,” shedding light on the tangled and often obscure texts of the Russian Silver age.
 He closes with a conclusion and ‘appendix’—really the high point of the book—which reach beyond his self-imposed time scale, with profound meditations on how Bulgakov conceived the future of the Church after Christendom, a kind of theocracy democratized, and how his later thoughts on gender shake off the thrall of lingering notions of patriarchy.
 An astonishing tour de force!

 Archpriest Andrew Louth